Urhobo language

 Urhobo is a South-Western Edoid language spoken by the Urhobo people of southern Nigeria.

-From the region of Delta and Bayelsa State.
-They are also known as fishermen.
-Their neighbours are the Isoko to the South East, the Itsekiri to the West, Ijaw to the South and Ukwuani people to the North East.

-Urhobo people are referred to as "Urhobians" or "Urhobeans"
+It is from the Delta and Bayelsa States.

 Phonology

 Urhobo has a rather reduced system of sound inventory compared to proto-Edoid.
 The inventory of Urhobo consists of seven vowels; which form two harmonic sets, /i e ɛ a o ɔ u/ and /ĩ ẽ ɛ̃ ã ɔ̃ õ ũ/.

 It has a conservative consonant inventory for an Edoid language.
 It maintains three nasals, and only five oral consonants, /ɾ, l, β̞, j, w/, have nasal allophones before nasal vowels.